MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-operational-visibility.md

 1. To hide the query section of the screen and just display the results, on the top right of the screen, select **Combo \> Hide search criteria**.

 ### Use case #3: A customer representative wants to view availability from the Order Products screen

+To view availability from the **Order Products** screen, the customer representative would follow these steps.

 1. In the left navigation pane, select **Orders \> Sales Orders**.
 1. Select  **New** to create a new order.